ABOUT the film

 HOMESTALKER is my own New York disintegration story.
 For over a decade, I’ve tried to make this city my home, a feeling which only intensified during the pandemic, while navigating the unforgiving housing market.
 What started as a search for a home, quickly became a referendum on my life.
 That existential fear, combined with isolation and increasingly acute obsessions, ultimately gave birth to HOMESTALKER.

-Beyond just a satire of the housing market and art world, the film is really about alienation, a character study of a psyche in distress in an unforgiving urban environment.
-Through an unforgivingly complex female perspective, it dives deep into questions of obsession, desire and identity, exploring the lengths we’ll go to find a place to call “home”.
-As my protagonist, Sam, struggles to find connection and belonging, she begins to unravel, becoming increasingly isolated until she’s ultimately driven to violence.
+Beyond just a satire of the housing market and art world, the film is about alienation Through the pov of a complex female protagonist; it dives deep into questions of obsession, desire and identity, exploring the lengths we’ll go to find a place to call “home”.

-Ultimately, HOMESTALKER uses genre to represent our generational anxiety about homeownership, urban living, and the difficulty of finding love in an environment of relentless exposure and impossible expectations.
+HOMESTALKER is a trojan horse of a thriller that examines generational anxiety about homeownership, urban living, and the difficulty of finding love in a world of relentless exposure and impossible expectations.

 visuals; sound